Elacatinus evelynae

-Elacatinus evelynae, the sharknose goby, Caribbean cleaner goby, Caribbean cleaning goby, is a species of goby native to the Western Atlantic Ocean from the Bahamas and the Lesser Antilles to the northern coast of South America, as well as the Antilles and western Caribbean.
+Elacatinus evelynae, commonly known as the sharknose goby, Caribbean cleaner goby, or Caribbean cleaning goby, is a species of goby native to the Western Atlantic Ocean from the Bahamas and the Lesser Antilles to the northern coast of South America, as well as the Antilles and western Caribbean.

 Appearance

 Elacatinus evelynae is a very small, torpedo-shaped fish.
 It can reach a maximum length of 4 cm.
 It has a yellow stripe in front of each eye that joins to form a V near the tip of its snout.
 Black stripes run under the yellow ones from the snout, over the lower part of the eye to the end of the caudal fin.
 E. evelynae's fin configuration is the same as all other gobies.
 Its dorsal fin is split in two, with a rounded anterior fin and a flat posterior fin which lines up with its anal fin.
 The pectoral fins are almost circular.
 All its fins are transparent.